graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 This matters because frontier capability does not emerge in a flat landscape.
 It concentrates where capital markets, hyperscale infrastructure, semiconductor access, and elite research communities intersect.
 Innovation may be internationally sourced, but control over deployment, standards, and downstream economic value is increasingly held by a narrow set of companies and jurisdictions.

 This is the emerging industrial pattern of the age: globally distributed talent feeding institutionally concentrated capability.
 In earlier eras, industrial power centred on ports, rail, oil, and steel.
 In this one, it centres on model training, inference infrastructure, chip supply, and the platform ecosystems that absorb the gains.
+Watch any major AI product launch and you will notice: the faces on stage are globally diverse, and more than half were often not born in the country hosting the company.
+Bright minds from everywhere, drawn toward the places where capital and infrastructure concentrate.
+The talent is international.
+The ownership is not.
 The result is a system whose outputs are globally consequential but whose accountability is vanishingly local — and nowhere is that gap more visible than in how truth itself has come to be managed.

 ## The Fragmentation of Truth and the Normalisation of Dishonesty